TheAngryRaven/Ravenclaw/readme.md

 ####Bot Mods - *NEW*
 >As shown in the example ini above you can now have bot mods, there is a new if loop in **baseClient::parse_commands()** you can even load new mods without restarting the bot, just add them to the ini and run the command `#loadini` and boom, mods/auto lists now updated!

-####Auto ban/mute - *NEW/BETA*
+####Auto ban/mute - *NEW AND OUT OF BETA*
->Not exactly where I want it yet, but that will come with sub profile parsing.
-If a user is on the ban/mute list the first time they post a message they will be muted/banned.
+>If a user on the ban/mute list talks **OR** joins a group the bot is in, they automatically muted/banned.

 ####Ignore - *NEW*
 >If a user is on the ignore list the bot simply ignores **ANY** post they make.
 Helpfull for those abusing the bot.

 ####Server Responses - *NEW/BETA*
 >Currently doesnt work, is only triggered in **baseClient::parseResponse()** will soon be able to listen for all sorts of server responses and hopefully advert all errors if they occur.
+I have now also added a system to proerly send a "dynamic" message id with each message to properly parse these responses.
 ***
 ## List of simple chat commands
 >All of the featured are simply in `baseClient::parse_commands()`, nothing is hard coded and can be changed without breaking anything.
 It is mostly here as an example how ive acomplished some neat little tricks. **Do not** use the less/greator than signs, they are simply there to show you the arguments for the function.